Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where players were able to damage themselves by meleeing and leaning at the same time
 * Fixed a bug where downed players were able to occasionally damage alive players
 * Pack-a-Punch camo now displays on Mustang & Sally when downed in solo
-* Fixed a bug where two or more players could trigger a door that has multiple triggers at the same time and both pay to open the door
 * Chracters no longer make hurt sounds if you have Flopper and an explosion happens that would have hurt you
 * Too many weapons penalty has been changed to only take the weapon that the player shouldnt have
 * If a player switches weapons while reviving, their weapon will not get switched when finishing a revive